 Richard was instructed in a three-day trial acting for a mother who claimed damages under the Human Rights Act because her local authority unlawfully removed her child from the family home.

 Richard was instructed to assist with the Mau Mau litigation which concerned a claim brought by Kenyans for assault between 1952 and 1959.
 He also has advised on a MOD claim concerning an injury at a base in Germany.

 Local Government: Richard frequently acts for Local Authorities.
 He is currently instructed as sole Counsel in a High Court matter that concerns Housing Benefit.
 He also local authority on several matters including the legality of estate parking as well as nuisance claims.

 Regulatory Law: Prior to joining Ely Place, Richard undertook a criminal law pupillage predominately prosecuting for the CPS.
 He frequently appears in proceedings for a major telecommunications company relating to street work offences.
 He has particular experience of the applicability of sentencing guidelines in relation to Streetworks offences.
 Further, he often appears in the Magistrates’ Court in relation to business rates cases.
 He is instructed in relation to a Judicial Review in this regard.

 Security cleared to Developed Vetted (DV)

 Inquest Lawyers Group

-Outside Chambers, Richard is the proud Club Secretary and opening bat for Ely Place Chambers Cricket Club.
-He was delighted to be awarded players’ player in 2017.
-He is also an amateur pianist, watch enthusiast and monthly Indian restaurant reviewer.
+Outside Chambers, Richard is the proud Club Secretary and opening bat for Ely Place Chambers’ Cricket Club.
+He is also a self-taught pianist, watch enthusiast and monthly Indian restaurant reviewer.